Goodreads: 2013 acquisition by Amazon

 In March 2013, Amazon made an agreement to acquire Goodreads in the second quarter of 2013 for an undisclosed sum.
 Amazon had previously purchased the competitor Shelfari in 2008, with the Goodreads purchase "stunning" the book industry.
-The Authors Guild called it a "truly devastating act of vertical integration" and that Amazon's "control of online bookselling approaches the insurmountable."
+The Authors Guild called it a "truly devastating act of vertical integration" and that Amazon's 'control of online bookselling approaches the insurmountable.'
 There were mixed reactions from Goodreads users, at the time totaling 16 million members.
 Goodreads founder Otis Chandler said that "his management team would remain in place to guard the reviewing process" with the acquisition.
 Chandler continued running Goodreads until 2019.
 The New York Times noted that Goodreads, at the time of the acquisition, had a more reputable reviewing system than Amazon's.
+The paper also said that: "Goodreads was a rival to Amazon as a place for discovering books" and that this deal "consolidates Amazon's power to determine which authors get exposure for their work".

 Noting that some authors had been "too aggressive in their self-promotion" (as Goodreads admitted in an email) and that some readers had responded with aggression, in September 2013, Goodreads announced it would delete, without warning, reviews that threatened authors or mentioned authors' behavior.
 As of April 2020, the site's guidelines still state that "reviews that are predominantly about an author's behavior and not about the book will be deleted."

-2014–2019
+2014–2023

 In January 2016, Amazon announced that it would shut down Shelfari in favor of Goodreads, effective March 16, 2016.
 Users were offered the ability to export data and migrate accounts.
 In April 2016, Goodreads announced that over 50 million user reviews had been posted to the website.

+In 2023, Jane Friedman discovered listings of six books, probably written using AI generative models (LLM), fraudulently using her name, on Amazon and Goodreads.
+Amazon and Goodreads resisted removing the fraudulent titles until the author's complaints went viral on social media.

 Features

 Book discovery

 On the Goodreads website, users can add books to their personal bookshelves, rate and review books, see what their friends and authors are reading, participate in discussion boards and groups on a variety of topics, and get suggestions for future reading choices based on their reviews of previously read books.
 Once users have added friends to their profile, they will see their friends' shelves and reviews and can comment on friends' pages.
 Goodreads features a rating system of one to five stars, with the option of accompanying the rating with a written review.
-The site provides default bookshelves—read, currently-reading, to-read—and the opportunity to create customized shelves to categorize a user's books.
+The site provides default bookshelves—read, currently-reading, to-read—and provides the opportunity to create customized shelves to categorize a user's books.

+Reading challenges

+A popular phenomenon on the site is the so-called reading challenge, where users commit to reading a certain number of books per year and track their progress through the platform.
+Recent research in literacy studies shows that such challenges encourage participants to read more in their free time.